awslabs/aws-fpga-app-notes/reInvent18_Developer_Workshop/HOSTCODE_OPT.md

 Before examining different implementation options for the host code, take a look at the structure of the code.
 The host code file is designed to let you focus on the key aspects of host code optimization.
 Towards that end, three classes are provided through header files in the common source directory (srcCommon):

    * [hostcode_opt/srcCommon/AlignedAllocator.h](hostcode_opt/srcCommon/AlignedAllocator.h): Strictly speaking the AlignedAllocator is a small struct with two methods.
 This struct is provided as a helper class to support aligned memory allocation for the test vectors.
-Memory aligned blocks of data can be transfered much more rapidly and the OpenCL library will create warnings if the data transmitted isn't memory aligned.
+Memory aligned blocks of data can be transferred much more rapidly and the OpenCL library will create warnings if the data transmitted isn't memory aligned.

    * [hostcode_opt/srcCommon/ApiHandle.h](hostcode_opt/srcCommon/ApiHandle.h): This class encapsulates the main OpenCL objects, namely the context, the program, the device_id, the execution kernel, and the command_queue.
 These structures are populated by the constructor which basically steps through the default sequence of OpenCL function calls.
 There are only two configuration parameters to the constructor: the first is a string containing the name of the bitstream (xclbin) to be used to program the FPGA, the second is a boolean to determine if an out-of-order queue or a sequential execution queue should be created.

    The class provides accessor functions to the queue, context, and kernel required for the generation of buffers and the scheduling of tasks on the accelerator.
 The class also automatically releases the allocated OpenCL objects when the ApiHandle destructor is called.

    * [hostcode_opt/srcCommon/Task.h](hostcode_opt/srcCommon/Task.h): An object of class "Task" represents a single instance of the workload to be executed on the accelerator.
-Whenever an object of this class is constructed, the input and output vectors are allocated and initialized, based on the buffer size to be transfered per task invocation.
+Whenever an object of this class is constructed, the input and output vectors are allocated and initialized, based on the buffer size to be transferred per task invocation.
 Similarly, the destructor will deallocate any object generated during the task execution.
 It should also be noted, this encapsulation of a single workload for the invocation of a module allows this class also to contain an output validator function (outputOk).

-   The constructor of this class contains two parameters: the first, bufferSize, determines how many 512 bit values are transfered when this task is executed; the second, processDelay, simply provides the similary named kernel parameter and is also used during validation.
+   The constructor of this class contains two parameters: the first, bufferSize, determines how many 512 bit values are transfered when this task is executed; the second, processDelay, simply provides the similarly named kernel parameter and is also used during validation.

    The most important member function of this class is the "run"-function.
 This function fills the OpenCL queue with the three different steps for executing the algorithm.
 These steps are writing data to the FPGA accelerator, setting up the kernel and running the accelerator, and reading the data back from the DDR memory on the FPGA.
 To perform this task, buffers are allocated on the DDR for the communication.
 Also events are used to express the dependency between the different task (write before execute before read).